You are here

 - Medical School Field Trip –A visit to a prestigious medical school in the region

-- Participate in social events as a community e.g. football games
+- Social events as a community e.g. football games

 Please note: Applications for the Health & Medicine Living-Learning Community are available by invitation only.
 Eligible students will be sent an email invitation to submit an online application.

 To be eligible, students must: